Great Wolf Lodge Review Sandusky, Ohio

 Great Wolf Lodge Check-in

-This visit was just my husband, myself, and our 10-month-old baby.
-Check-in time was 4 o’clock, but you could check-in as early as 1 o’clock and access the water park.
+The Great Wolf Lodge check in policy is a check-in time of 4 o’clock, but you could check-in as early as 1 o’clock and access the water park.

 We checked in to Great Wolf Lodge Sandusky at 2 p.m. on a Thursday.
 The drive towards the lake is peaceful.
 The front desk clerk was incredibly friendly, chipper, and wore wolf ears.
 Furthermore, she offered us wolf ears!
 What’s not to love?